lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.41 Woodrow & Chelsea joins ~ No.44 Before arrival at Undersea Caves    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | None    |

+Head to the central area of Armedia and approach the Dark Wings during the period listed above.
+They haven't been very successful and are basically screw-ups.
+They resign themselves to the fact that they can only be themselves in Armedia and decide to settle down.

 ![](stahn-guide/sub053_1.png)
+▲ They've come a long way since their cons days.

 ---